 Picking the right lender when you refinance Nelnet student loans

-To get the most affordable loan and best interest rate, make sure that you shop among multiple lenders and that your credit score is in good shape.
-Consider fixed rates versus variable rates.
-But the lower interest rate isn’t the only thing to consider.
+Consider fixed- and variable-rate loans rates.
+But getting the lowest rate isn’t the only thing to consider.
 Here are a few other factors you’ll want to pay attention to.

 Repayment terms

-Some lenders offer terms that are shorter than 10 years.
-Shorter terms can make your monthly payment higher, but you’ll also get out of student loan debt faster.
-If you’re looking for ultimate payment flexibility, you may want to consider Earnest, which gives you up to 180 choices.
+Some lenders offer loan terms that are shorter than 10 years.
+Shorter terms can make your monthly payment higher, but you’ll also pay less interest and get out of student loan debt faster.

-Parent Plus refinancing
+Parent PLUS refinancing

 Are some of your Nelnet student loans Parent PLUS Loans?
 If so, you’ll want to choose a lender that allows refinancing of Parent PLUS Loans.
 Some lenders even allow parents to transfer the loans to their child’s name during refinancing.